My last installation for Southeast Asia budgeting: Vietnam!

 In Hoi An, we found a double room for $6 each a night, and it was a welcome respite from dorm life.
 Hop Yen Hotel, was just off one of the main streets, and still within walking distance to town, as we found most things to be in Hoi An.
 It was a standard hotel, but it felt like a luxury to have our own room for the first time in a long time, and we even had a tiny TV to watch BBC News.

-We continued to have our own room in Nha Trang, at one of the swankiest hotels we stayed at.
+We also had our own room during our visit to Nha Trang, at one of the swankiest hotels we stayed at.
 We just walked around town with our heavy backpacks on when we jumped off the overnight bus and asked around at different hostels and hotels.
 When we found a nice looking hotel for $5 each a night for our own room, I was sold and happy to take a nice long nap from the bus ride.

-In Saigon we stayed at the same place we stayed a month previously, when we had first arrived in Vietnam.
+In Ho Chi Minh City we stayed at the same place we stayed a month previously, when we had first arrived in Vietnam.
 It was the cheapest room we could find on a slightly quieter alleyway in the main backpacker district.
 It was $5 for a dorm, and the rooms were above a restaurant called the Alley Cat.

 Again, we employed the same tactic of walking around into random restaurants and hotels to see what prices we could find.
 This particular dorm wasn’t the cleanest by any means but it was fine for what we needed…really, the worst part was the first time we stayed there, when our roommate left the remains of a durian in our tiny bathroom.
 If you have never smelled a rotting durian, count yourself very lucky.